iqcapture/upstream-pipeline/README.md

     }

 -- or --
-  but, cannot update in CloudBees Ops Center...
+  ...but, cannot update in CloudBees Ops Center...
   see: https://go.cloudbees.com/docs/cloudbees-documentation/admin-cje/cross-team-collaboration/

     stage('Publish Event') {